ENux-Distro/ENux/README.md

 - epm (ENux)

 **Conflict resolution:**
 The ENux Layer handles most compatibility headaches.
-For beginners, **enux** simplifies package management into one easy-to-use tool.
+For beginners, **pmm** simplifies package management into one easy-to-use tool.
 Note: epm isn't a layer, its independent.

 ## What is The ENux Layer